Contact Lens Calculator Logo - CLCalc Splash Screen

 • Vertex Correction (VC):

 Why?
-Spectacle lenses sit further from the eye (vertex distance) than contacts.
-For powers > ±4.00D, this distance matters.
-We need the equivalent contact lens power (Fc) for the spectacle power (Fs) at vertex distance (d in meters).
+Spectacle lenses sit further from the eye (vertex distance) than contact lenses.
+This difference in distance alters the effective power of the lens at the cornea.
+Vertex correction is used to calculate the equivalent contact lens power (Fc) needed to provide the same visual correction as a spectacle lens (Fs) when measured at a specific vertex distance (d in meters).

 Formula: Fc = Fs / (1 - d * Fs)